Contextual Embedding-based Clustering to Identify Topics for Healthcare Service Improvement: Result Analysis

+We aimed to balance coherence and clarity in topic modeling.
+To evaluate performance, we used two metrics: Coherence score ($C_v$) for interpretability and Rank-Biased Overlap (RBO) for topic diversity.

+\textbf{Coherence score} ($C_v$) quantitatively measures how semantically related the top words in a topic are.
+A higher $C_v$ indicates better topic quality, suggesting that the most representative words frequently co-occur and are contextually meaningful.
+The $C_v$ score is derived from Normalized Pointwise Mutual Information (NPMI) \cite{bouma2009normalized}, which considers the joint and individual probabilities of word co-occurrence.
+NPMI is defined in Equation~\ref{Eq:NPMI}, where $\epsilon$ prevents division by zero.
+The final $C_v$ score is calculated as shown in Equation~\ref{Eq:Cv}, where $\gamma$ adjusts the weight given to high-PMI word pairs.

-To evaluate the effectiveness of different topic modeling approaches, we computed the Coherence Score (Cv) for each model across three datasets: Clickbait-title, 20Newsgroup, and Patient Feedback.
-The datasets were divided into large and small subsets to assess model robustness across different data scales.
-Given that the Patient Feedback dataset consists of short-text comments, we tested our models on public short-text datasets for validation.
-For the analysis, we primarily focus on short-text, especially for small datasets, to evaluate how well our models handle limited data.
-Coherence scores are measured using the top 10 topic words for large-text datasets and the top 5 topic words for short-text datasets.
-The best results for short-text are marked boldface in Tables \ref{table-coherence-larrge} and \ref{table-coherence-small}.
+To assess model effectiveness, we computed the $C_v$ coherence score for each method across three datasets: Clickbait-title, 20Newsgroup, and Patient Feedback.
+These were split into large and small subsets to test robustness at different data scales.
+As Patient Feedback consists of short-text comments, we included public short-text datasets for validation.
+Coherence was measured using the top 10 topic words for long texts and the top 5 for short texts.
+Best-performing short-text results are highlighted in Tables~\ref{table-coherence-larrge} and \ref{table-coherence-small}.

-For large datasets, we generated topics at different levels (5, 10, 20, 30, and 40 topics).
-As shown in Table \ref{table-coherence-larrge}, GSDMM consistently outperformed other models in short-text datasets, achieving the highest coherence score of 0.49 for 20 topics in Clickbait-title.
-This indicates its ability to effectively capture coherent topics in short-texts.
-Additionally, kBERT also achieved a high coherence score of 0.49 at 30 topics for short-text datasets (Clickbait-title).
-This motivates further exploration of kBERT for small datasets, where capturing meaningful patterns in limited data is crucial.
-LDA, while performing well in long-text scenarios, struggled in short-text datasets.

-BERTopic, which dynamically determines the number of topics, generated 163 topics in 20Newsgroup (Cv = 0.60) and 178 topics in Clickbait-title (Cv = 0.49).
-This adaptability allowed BERTopic to excel in large datasets by identifying a diverse range of topics.
-However, in smaller datasets, it generated a limited number of topics, reducing coherence performance.
-In the Patient Feedback dataset, BERTopic produced 3 topics with a coherence score of 0.46, indicating moderate effectiveness in short-text scenarios.
+For large datasets, we evaluated models across multiple topic counts (5 to 40).
+As shown in Table~\ref{table-coherence-larrge}, GSDMM consistently achieved high coherence on short-text data, scoring 0.49 for 20 topics in Clickbait-title. kBERT also performed well, reaching a score of 0.49 at 30 topics, highlighting its strength in small, short-text scenarios.
+In contrast, LDA struggled with short texts but performed better on long documents.
+BERTopic, which automatically determines the number of topics, generated 163 topics in 20Newsgroup ($C_v$ = 0.60) and 178 in Clickbait-title ($C_v$ = 0.49), showing strong performance on large datasets.
+However, its coherence dropped in smaller datasets, producing only 3 topics ($C_v$ = 0.46) in Patient Feedback.